English and Modern Languages

 Year 1: Foundation and Introduction

-• Introduction to English Language and Literature – This course introduces you to the study of English as both a language and a literary tradition.
-You will explore the history of the language, literary genres, and critical approaches.
-As part of this course, you will also prepare a portfolio of essays, encouraging independent research and critical writing.
+Introduction to English Language and Literature: Covers the history of the English language, literary genres, and critical approaches.
+Students also prepare a portfolio of essays to develop independent research and writing skills.

-• One Period Paper from Single Honours English Language and Literature – You will select one major historical or thematic paper, which could cover anything from Old English and early medieval texts to more modern literary periods, depending on your interests and availability.
+One Period Paper from Single Honours English Language and Literature: Focuses on a specific historical or thematic area, from Old English and medieval texts to modern literature, depending on interests.

-• Two Literature Papers in the Modern Language – These introduce you to important authors, texts, and literary traditions in your chosen language, setting the stage for deeper exploration in later years.
+Two Literature Papers in the Modern Language: Introduce key authors, texts, and literary traditions, preparing students for advanced study in later years.

 Years 2 and 4: Advanced Study and Specialization

-• Three Papers from Single Honours English Language and Literature – These allow you to study major authors, genres, or literary movements in greater depth.
-You might engage with Shakespeare, modernism, postcolonial writing, or other specialized fields, depending on the options offered.
+Three Papers from Single Honours English Language and Literature: Focus on major authors, genres, or literary movements in depth, covering areas such as Shakespeare, modernism, postcolonial writing, or other specialized fields.

-• Two practical language papers (covering advanced writing, translation, comprehension, and oral communication, culminating in an oral examination).
+Two practical language papers emphasizing advanced writing, translation, comprehension, and oral communication, culminating in an oral examination.

-• One period of literature (studying texts from a defined historical era, such as the Renaissance, Enlightenment, or modern period, in the target language).
+One period of literature studying texts from a specific historical era, such as the Renaissance, Enlightenment, or modern period.

-The exact options available may vary from year to year, depending on faculty resources and current teaching priorities.
-For up-to-date details, students are advised to consult the Faculty of English website and the Modern Languages website.
+The exact courses may vary annually depending on faculty resources and teaching priorities.
+Students should consult the Faculty of English and Modern Languages websites for up-to-date options.

-• Practical and written examinations at the end of the fourth year, which assess both language proficiency and literary understanding.
+Assessment: Students are evaluated through extended essays demonstrating independent research and critical analysis, alongside practical and written examinations at the end of Year 4, assessing both language proficiency and literary understanding.

 Year 3: The Year Abroad

-The third year of the programme is a compulsory year abroad, during which students live, study, or work in a country where their chosen language is spoken.
-This year is designed to significantly improve your fluency, cultural understanding, and confidence in using the language in real-world contexts.
-Options include:
+Year 3 of the English and Modern Languages programme at Oxford is a compulsory year abroad, providing full immersion in a country where your chosen language is spoken.
+This transformative year is designed to enhance fluency, deepen cultural understanding, and build confidence in using the language in real-world settings.

-• Undertaking an internship in a professional or cultural setting.
+Undertaking an internship in a professional, cultural, or academic setting.

 Flexibility and Changes

-While the course has a clearly defined structure, Oxford emphasizes flexibility, allowing students to follow their own academic interests, especially in the later years.
-The content and format of the course may change in certain circumstances, for example due to faculty updates or wider external factors.
-Students are encouraged to check the most recent course information and guidance on potential changes.
+Although the English and Modern Languages course at Oxford follows a structured framework, it offers substantial flexibility, enabling students to pursue their individual academic interests, particularly in the later years.
+Course content and format may occasionally change due to faculty updates or external factors.
+Students are advised to consult the latest course information and guidance to stay informed about any potential changes.

 Academic Requirements